SEI-R-2-22/u3_lesson_JWT_auth/README.md

 ## Overview

 What is Authentication?
 Well it's the hardest topic in our curriculum.
-Ok joke aside, what is Auth?
+But seriously, what is Auth?

 We have learned how to create full-stack applications.
 There is a problem though.
 Often we want to limit what a user has access to.
 So how do we handle this?
 Welcome..
 Authentication.